 - Use Your Gear Slots: It does not cost credits to equip a cosmetic item into your gear slots.
 So you can get a better view of your outfit that way.
 Just be aware that items will bind to your character when you use this method.

 - Use your Companions: similarly, companion gear slots can also give you a better idea than the preview window.
+This is because you can see them ‘full size’.
 And it also does not cost credits to improve your companion’s dress sense!
 You will, however, need to make sure that the companion you choose is the same body type and gender as your character.
 Items will also bind to your character when you do this.

 If you do not fill all outfit slots, the item from your gear/equipment for that slot will show instead.
 Moreover if you have Unify Colours available, the dye will not work on those items.